tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Configuration.md

 ## The internals of Asp.Net Core configuration

-Consider the following code of an Asp.Net Core startup.
+Consider the following code of an Asp.Net Core application startup.

 ```
 public static void Main(string[] args)